In the workers’ compensation system, an occupational injury or illness is considered “work-related” if an event or exposure at work either

 Other common occupational illness and injuries include:

-Injured parts of body are rated by the percentage of loss of function, and this is referred to as an injured worker’s level of impairment.
+Injured parts of the body are rated by the percentage of loss of function, and this is referred to as an injured worker’s level of impairment.
 As each part of the body is different, each rating method is different.

 All injuries in California are rated using the American Medical Association Guides to the Evaluation of Impairment, 5th Edition to determine permanent disability.

-For upper and lower extremities, range of motion is a common measurement of impairment.
+For upper and lower extremities, a range of motion is a common measurement of impairment.
 For illnesses, the measure is based on factors such as

 - blood pressure,